alxpez/alxpez.github.io/README.md

 ### Data storage

-- [MySQL](https://www.mysql.com/) - I've used it for most of my corporated developer life.
+- [MySQL](https://www.mysql.com/) - I've used it for most of my corporate developer life.
-- [MongoDB](https://www.mongodb.com/) - Eagerly taking in all that I can get of it during my _homie_ time.
+- [MongoDB](https://www.mongodb.com/) - Eagerly taking in all that I can get of it during my free time.
 - [Redis](https://redis.io/) - Looking forward to dive deeper into it to complement the previous one.

 ### CVS/DCVS

-- [SVN](https://subversion.apache.org/) - Heavily used on my professional developing time.
+- [SVN](https://subversion.apache.org/) - Heavily used on the professional enviroments I have worked in.
 - [Git](https://git-scm.com/) - Falling in love with it, while playing on my spare hours.

 ### Other goodies